mhfowler/canalswans-gatsby/static/content/blog/the-origin-of-maps/the-origin-of-maps.md

 the only ideas that surface are the ideas that originate from you
 ```

-In the past year, I experienced a variety of ups and downs, and its hard to say what can really be attributed to using a flip-phone,
+In the past year, I experienced a variety of ups and downs, and its hard to say what can really be attributed to using a flip-phone.

-but I still believe in the potential of more mindfully using (and not using) technology as a healing practice.
+I am now using my iPhone again but I still believe in the potential of more mindfully using (and not using) technology as a healing practice
+as described in this zine I created with Catherine Schmidt.

-A recurring theme was that if I was feeling bad I tended to blame it on the flip-phone and be frustrated by the project,
+A recurring theme of the year was that if I was feeling bad I tended to blame it on the flip-phone and be frustrated by the project,
 and if I was feeling good then I felt like the flip-phone was a great idea.

 This was my note from May 7th: